-Each year, Aletheia celebrates the arts with either a visual art display or a performing arts/visual arts display combination.
-This year, we were excited to receive a congratulations notice from our State Senator, Marco Rubio.
-Click here to read the notice.
+Most years, Aletheia celebrates the arts with either a visual art display or a performing arts/visual arts display combination.

 Middle and high school students should fill out a 7th-12th Grade Pre-Arranged Absence form to get assignments from their teachers if they will know ahead of time that they will be missing school.
 This form should be signed by the Administrator and all work completed when the student returns to school.
 Elementary school students should fill out an Elementary Pre-Arranged Absence form and follow the same procedures.

 Our students have been blessed to have participated in recent years in Student Leadership University’s programs.

 The vision of SLU is one that is optimistically looking forward towards the goal of empowering, enabling, and equipping students around the globe to rise to the call of leadership, along with training students to be able to adequately respond to the challenges presented by today’s culture.
 Like Aletheia, they wish to train up tomorrow’s leaders to be passionate about Jesus Christ and to live in truth.

 SLU101 is held in Orlando, Florida, and is patterned after Fortune 500 leadership seminars.
 It challenges students to improve their leadership skills, expand their faith, and learn about Christian worldview.
 SLU 201 is held in Washington, D.C.
 It gives students an in-depth look at the foundation of our country, its history and beliefs.
 Besides meaningful visits to monuments and museums, students participate in events such as breakfast with the National Press Club, Congressional receptions, and seminars led by leaders of today.